PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions.md

 ### Compile from command line on Windows

-1. Open the right **MSYS2 MinGW** shell and alone PolyMC by doing `git clone --recursive https://github.com/PolyMC/PolyMC.git`, and change directory to the folder you cloned to.
+1. Open the right **MSYS2 MinGW** shell and clone PolyMC by doing `git clone --recursive https://github.com/PolyMC/PolyMC.git`, and change directory to the folder you cloned to.
 2. Now we can prepare the build itself: Run `cmake -Bbuild -DCMAKE_INSTALL_PREFIX=install`.
 These options will copy the final build to `C:\msys64\home\<your username>\PolyMC\install` after the build.
 3. If you want PolyMC to store its data in `%APPDATA%`, append `-DLauncher_PORTABLE=OFF` to the previous command.
 4. Now you need to run the build itself: Run `cmake --build build -jX`, where X is the number of cores your CPU has.